Chat2SVG: Vector Graphics Generation with Large Language Models and Image Diffusion Models

 {\textbf{Evaluation Metrics}}.
 We evaluate the quality of our generated SVG across three dimensions: visual fidelity, path regularity, and semantic alignment. \begin{itemize} \item \textit{Image-level Fidelity}.
 We evaluate visual fidelity using a ground-truth dataset of well-designed vector graphics, specifically $52,805$ colored SVG files downloaded from SVGRepo\footnote{\url{https://www.svgrepo.com}}.
 We compute the Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} between the rendered images of our generated SVG and this professional design collection, using features extracted by the CLIP image encoder~\cite{radford2021learning}.

 \item \textit{Path-level Regularity}.
 We assess path quality using a transformer-based Auto-Encoder trained on the \textit{FIGR-8-SVG}~\cite{clouatre2019figr} dataset, following the DeepSVG~\cite{carlier2020deepsvg} architecture.
-Unlike previous methods~\cite{zhang2024text} that need a fixed number of commands, our model encodes each drawing command into a latent vector, accommodating varying command lengths.
-After training, we compute the mean of command latent embeddings for each path and calculate the FID between these and the ground truth paths from \textit{FIGR-8-SVG}.
-This quantifies how well our paths align with professional SVG design patterns.
+Our model, trained with reconstruction tasks, encodes each drawing command $C_i^j$ into a latent vector.
+We represent each path as the mean of its commands' latent embeddings, and calculate the FID between these path representations and the ground truth paths from \textit{FIGR-8-SVG}.
+This metric quantifies how closely our generated paths align with professional SVG design patterns.

 \item \textit{Text-level Alignment}.
 We assess semantic alignment by computing the CLIP score~\cite{radford2021learning} between the text prompt and the rendered SVG image. \end{itemize}